ansibleguy/webui/docs/source/usage/credentials.rst

 Global credentials can be used for scheduled job executions.

-Only users marked as :code:`Staff` are able to create and manage global credentials.
+Users that are members of the :code:`AW Credentials Managers` group are able to create and manage global credentials.

 Access to global credentials can be controlled using :ref:`permissions <usage_permission>`.